 Global Futurist and Business Consultant Rohit is a global futurist and award winning professional speaker noted for his inspirational approach, provocative content and humour.
 He is considered a world authority on the future of airports, airlines, travel, tourism, retail and meetings - leading the Convention 2020 study.
 Rohit authored Designing Your Future - Key Trends, Challenges and Choices, edited Achieving Transformation and Renewal in Financial Services, and contributes regularly to books and journals on futures and strategic change.
 He is a keynote speaker for business, government and association events around the world.
 Regular topics include the drivers of change, economic futures, emerging technologies, innovation, developing economies, managing complexity, winning in a downturn and the future travel, aviation and meetings.
 Rohit leads Fast Future Research and has conducted in depth futures studies on a range of topics.
 Recent studies include HR2020, Global Mega Trends, Scenarios for 2015, The Shape of Jobs to Come, Future Science and Technology Timelines, the Future of Cities, the Future of China and India, the Future of Travel and Tourism, Convention 2020, Scenarios for Migration, Healthcare Innovation Scenarios, Narcotics Scenarios and Demographic Trends.
 Rohit was profiled by the Independent Newspaper as one of the top ten global future thinkers and is considered an authority on how technology is transforming business and society.
 Rohit also has a particular geographic interest in the emerging economies of Asia and Africa and a strategic focus on the challenges of embedding foresight in leading organisations.
 He has spoken to leadership audiences in over 50 countries on six continents and typically visits 20-25 countries each year.
 Alongside his research, he spends around 40% of his time travelling to meet the people and organisations that are shaping the future and helping his clients develop innovative responses to future opportunities and challenges.

-Head of Research and Scholarly Communications
+Research Environment and Scholarly Communications Lead

 University of Westminster